MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdk-release-notes.md

 # Windows Driver Kits Release Notes

-The following are features and bug fix in Windows 11 24H2 WDK update
+The following are features and bug fix in Windows 11 24H2 WDK update.

 ## Version 10.0.26100.2161

 *Released November 4, 2024*

-### Kasan Support
+### KASAN Support

 Kernel Address Sanitizer (KASAN) is now supported on Windows Drivers.
 For more information, see [Kasan](./devtest/kasan.md)